LemonPi/sal/README.md

 SAL - simple algorithms and datastructures library
 ===

-A header only library containing efficient algorithms and data structures implemented simply.
+A C++ header only library containing efficient algorithms and data structures implemented simply.

 Simplicity here refers to how close the implementation matches the core concepts of each algorithm, rather than the triviality of each algorithm.